oswald3141/HDL-Stuff/README.md

 # HDL-Stuff

+## Description
-Pieces of simple HDL code
+The repository contains some picies of simple HDL code which can be useful in various projects.

+## Licensing
+The code is distributed under The MIT License.
+See LICENSE.md for details.